mapbender/mapbender-documentation/en/elements/basic/dataupload.rst

 Data Upload
 ***********

-The *Data Upload* element lets you upload geodata points, lines, polygons, and multipolygons.
-Supported file formats are GeoJSON, KML, GML, and GPX.
+The *Data Upload* element allows you to upload geodata points, lines, polygons, and multipolygons.
+Supported geodata file formats are GeoJSON, KML, GML, and GPX.
+Drag and drop or select from the file system to upload one or more files.
 You can either choose a fitting CRS or use the feature *Determine projection automatically*.

 .. hint:: The file size should not exceed 10 MB.
-Nethertheless, it is possible to change this restriction with the YAML configuration.
+A maximum file size can be defined in the element configuration.

 Configuration
 -------------